fpgaprince/rtd/docs/source/hdl.rst

+:: Flip-Flops and Registers

     FDCE
         D flip-flop with Clock Enable and Asynchronous Clear

     FDPE
         D flip-flop with Clock Enable and Asynchronous Preset

     FDSE
         D flip-flop with Clock Enable and Synchronous Set

     FDRE
         D flip-flop with Clock Enable and Synchronous Reset

     The number of Registers inferred during HDL synthesis might not precisely equal the number of Flip-Flop primitives in the Design Summary section.
     The number of Flip-Flop primitives depends on the following processes:
     Absorption of Registers into DSP blocks or block RAM components Register duplication
     Removal of constant or equivalent Flip-Flops
     Basically your estimate and final report may not match because the tool will optimize.
 You can turn this off though.

+:: Latches

+    Inferred Latches are often the result of HDL coding mistakes, such as incomplete if or case statements.
+    Vivado synthesis issues a warning for the instance shown in the following reporting example.

+    Inferred Tristate buffers are implemented with different device primitives when driving the following:

+:: Tristates

+    An external pin of the circuit (OBUFT)
+    An Internal bus (BUFT):
+    An inferred BUFT is converted automatically to logic realized in LUTs by Vivado synthesis.
+    When an internal bus inferring a BUFT is driving an output of the top module, the Vivado synthesis infers an OBUF.

+:: Shift Registers

+    A static Shift Register usually involves:

+        A clock
+        An optional clock enable
+        A serial data input
+        A serial data output

+    Vivado synthesis implements inferred Shift Registers on SRL-type resources such as:

+    SRL16E
+    SRLC32E

+    Depending on the length of the Shift Register, Vivado synthesis does one of the following:

+    Implements it on a single SRL-type primitive
+    Takes advantage of the cascading capability of SRLC-type primitives Attempts to take advantage of this cascading capability if the rest of the design uses some intermediate positions of the Shift Register

 VHDL
 =========